Eight onboarding programs we love

 So, what can companies do to improve their onboarding processes, and in turn, boost engagement and avoid losses?
 Here are some creative onboarding ideas that other companies are doing to welcome their new people:

-- The company Bazaarvoice sends new employees on a weeklong scavenger hunt that includes a series of tasks and questions to expose them to all areas of the company, including structure, history, events, departments, and culture.
+Bazaarvoice sends new employees on a weeklong scavenger hunt that includes a series of tasks and questions to expose them to all areas of the company, including structure, history, events, departments, and culture.
+(Source: TalentLyft)

-- At Bonobos, the hiring manager sends out an email to the whole company introducing the new employee, with a brief biography, photograph, and trivia game called “Two truths and a lie."
 These are fun facts about the new employee, but only two of the three are true.
 To figure out the lie, employees are encouraged to get to know the new employee.
 The first person to identify the lie correctly gets a $25 store credit.
 (Source: Deloitte)

 Box flipped the traditional hiring process by hiring new people for their potential, rather than a position.
 New hires are given three months to explore the different departments and learn about products and services.
 Then they can choose what department they feel is the best fit for them.
-(Source: Inc.com)
+(Source: Inc)

 Etsy has a “boot camp” that rotates new employees through every team in the organization.
 They spend a week with the team that hired them, and then four to six weeks out on rotation with other teams to get cross-trained in the organization and develop personal ties.
+(Source: Inc)

 At Tastefully Simple, an assigned buddy helps new hires learn the ropes, invites them for lunch and breaks, and provides a practical tour of the office.
-(Source: Inc.com)
+(Source: Inc)